Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

 For the total variation penalty $TV(\x)$ we use the isotropic TV model.
 Let $\psi_i$ be the $2 \times N$ difference operator for pixel $i$.
-Each row of $\psi_i$ contains a $1$ centered on pixel $i$, and $-1$ on the pixel directly above pixel $i$ (for the first row of $\psi_i$) or to the right (for the second row of $\psi_i$), and zeros elsewhere.
+Each row of $\psi_i$ contains a $1$ centered on pixel $i$, and the first row also has a $-1$ on the pixel directly above pixel $i$, while the second has a $-1$ corresponding to the pixel to the right, and zeros elsewhere.
 Let $\Psi = [\psi_1^T,\dots,\psi_N^T]^T$ be the resulting $2N\times N$ difference matrix for the entire image.
-The TV coefficients are $\beta = \Psi\x \in \mathbb{R}^{2N}$, and the isotropic TV penalty is $TV(\x) = \sum_{i}\|\psi_i\x\|_2 = \sum_i \sqrt{\beta_{2i-1}^2 + \beta_{2i}^2}$, where $i$ ranges over the pixels in the MR image.
-For optimization we use the alternating direction method of multipliers (ADMM) \cite{ref45}\cite{ref44}.
+The TV coefficients are $\beta = \Psi\x \in \mathbb{C}^{2N}$, and the isotropic TV penalty is $TV(\x) = \sum_{i}\|\psi_i\x\|_2 = \sum_i \sqrt{|\beta|_{2i-1}^2 + |\beta|_{2i}^2}$, where $i$ ranges over the pixels in the MR image.
+For optimization we use the alternating direction method of multipliers (ADMM) \cite{ref45,ref44}.
 ADMM works by performing dual ascent on the augmented Lagrangian objective function introduced for the total variation coefficients.
 For completeness, we give a brief review of ADMM in the appendix.